AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 </p>

 **Figure 4**: The left-hand photograph is of the first prototype apparatus; the right-hand photograph contains graphical enhancement to clarify the system's progression.
-Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.
+Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.

 The remainder of this report will include further explanation of concepts such as fluidized beds, considerations of pressure that informed parameters of the reactor's design, and details concerning the apparatus' fabrication.
 The experimental process the subteam hopes to pursue to evaluate the reactor's feasibility as a solution is discussed in the Future Work section.